Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Prison of Screaming Stone.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 A prison of chaotic madness where an ancient god is bound in agony.
+An oubliette of madness housing a bound ancient being.

 ## Geography